 Course Content

 In this class main themes that will be covered; definition of motivation,motivation in historical and contemporary perspective,intrinsic and extrinsic motivation,psychological needs and social needs,goal setting and goal striving,personal control beliefs,nature of emotion and five perennial questions and aspects of emotion.
+The course will be implemented via lecture, reading, and implementation.

 Weekly Detailed Course Contents